Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 - Confidence that no one will change our data under the covers
 - Change propagation needs to be handled explicitly
+- State modification & propagation can be implemented in one place
 - Modeling change as data opens opportunities:
-	- Undo Functionality
-	- Simpler client server sync
+	- e.g. simpler client server sync

 ---
 #[fit]The Value Mindset